ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-17-aws-redshift.md

 Multi-Node - includes a leader node and up to 128 compute nodes.

 In general, you can optimize on compute density using SSD storage (362 TB) or storage density using magnetic storage (2Pb).
+This service attempts to maintain at least three copies of your data (original, recompute nodes, S3).

 Only in 1 AZ; no HA.